johnh865/americans4representation/src/site/faq.md

 ### *How can the AFR succeed?*

 There's of course no guarantees that this project will work out. **The only way for AFR to succeed is if people believe in its goals enough to join, and virulently spread its message like a pyramid scheme**.
 But unlike a pyramid scheme, if the AFR reaches critical mass, the end product is a giant coalition of unified voters with the power to take out any Congressman they desire and influence them to support any policy we desire.
 Success is contingent on a large membership base.

+### *New voting technology such as delegative democracy and score voting sounds risky*

+Indeed nobody can predict exactly how these systems would work.
+That's why an organization must test new ideas before implementation.
+The AFR is an ideal organization that can act as a testbed for **experimental democracy**.